John Boyd Orr: Return to university

 Boyd Orr realised that his heart was not in teaching, and after fulfilling his teaching obligations under the terms of his Queen's Scholarship, he returned to the university to study biology, a subject he had always been interested in since childhood.
 As a precaution, he entered simultaneously for a degree in medicine.

-He found the university to be a very stimulating environment.
+He found the university to be a stimulating environment.
 Diarmid Noel Paton (son of the artist Joseph Noel Paton) was Regius Professor of Physiology, and Edward Provan Cathcart head of Physiological Chemistry, both men of outstanding scientific ability.
 He was impressed by Samson Gemmell, Professor of Clinical Medicine, a philosopher whose deep thinking on social affairs also influenced Boyd Orr's approach to such questions.

 Half-way through his medical studies, his savings ran out.
 Reluctant to ask his family for support, he bought a block of tenanted flats on mortgage, with the help of a bank overdraft, and used the rents to pay for the rest of his studies.
 On graduating, he sold the property for a small profit.

-He graduated BSc in 1910, and M.B.
-Ch.B. in 1912, at the age of 32, placing sixth in a year of 200 students.
-Two years later, in 1914, he graduated M.D. with honours, receiving the Bellahouston Gold Medal for the most distinguished thesis of the year.
+He graduated with a BSc in 1910, and MB ChB in 1912, at the age of 32, placing sixth in a year of 200 students.
+Two years later, in 1914, he graduated MD with honours, receiving the Bellahouston Gold Medal for the most distinguished thesis of the year.

 Research career

 On leaving the university, he took a position as a ship's surgeon on a ship trading between Scotland and West Africa, choosing this job because it offered the possibility of paying off his bank overdraft faster than any other.
 He resigned after four months, when he had repaid the debt.
 He then tried general practice, working as a locum in the practice of his family doctor in Saltcoats, and was offered a partnership there.
-Realising that a career in medicine was not for him, he instead accepted the offer of a two-year Carnegie research scholarship, to work in E.P.
-Cathcart's laboratory.
+Realising that a career in medicine was not for him, he instead accepted the offer of a two-year Carnegie research scholarship, to work in E. P. Cathcart's laboratory.
 The work he began there covered malnutrition, protein and creatine metabolism, the effect of water intake on nitrogenous metabolism in humans, and the energy expenditure of military recruits in training.